 Exceptions: Students that have completed an associate or bachelor's degree from a regionally accredited college or university may substitute their official college transcript showing the graduation date in place of their high school transcript for certain programs.
-Concurrent enrollment, Huskins Bill enrollment, and special credit/non degree-seeking applicants are not required to submit a high school transcript.
+Career and College Promise (CCP) applicants and special credit/non degree-seeking applicants are not required to submit a high school transcript.
 Students applying for limited admission health programs (dental assisting, emergency medical science, nursing, and respiratory therapy) must request an official transcript be mailed as soon as possible after submitting an application.